tecnico-sec/Virtual-Networking-UTM-QEMU-M1/README.md

 - Add the folling option: `vmnet-macos,mode=host,id=sw1`.

-Repeat for VM2 and VM3 but creating a second Network adapter in VM2 and calling the `Internal Network` sw-2.
+Repeat for VM2 and for VM3.
+Also, create a second Network adapter in VM2 by repeating the same procedure and replacing the `sw1` for `sw2` in both VM2(second adapter) and VM3.
+Please note that you should always generate a new MAC Address for each adapter.
 Finally, create a third Network adapter in VM2 that is `nat`-ed with your physical address.
+You can do this by going to `Network` tab, select `Shared Network` and press `save`.
 This interface will be used to access the Internet.

 Proceed now to 2.